Maple Season: New Hampshire's First Rite of Spring

 Grading and packaging syrup

 Maple syrup is governed by State law with respect to density, color, clarity and flavor.
-Sap becomes syrup when it reaches a denisty of 67° Brix at 60°F. Syrup at this density consistently boils at 7.5°F above the boiling temperature of water (around 219 to 220°F).
+Sap becomes syrup when it reaches a density of 67° Brix at 60°F. Syrup at this density consistently boils at 7.5°F above the boiling temperature of water (around 219 to 220°F).
 During evaporation minerals appear as a sediment known as "sugar sand" or "niter" and are removed by filtering, resulting in a crystal-clear product.
 Syrup is then packed hot, between 180°F and 190°F, into glass, tinned steel or plastic containers.
 The hot syrup sterilizes the container to prevent the syrup from spoiling.
 Whether opened or not, maple syrup should always be kept refrigerated if possible.

 Maple syrup is graded by color, flavor, and clarity.
 All table syrup is Grade A and all syrup must be the same density.
 Grade A-Light Amber maple syrup is "light" in color with a delicate flavor and requires considerable skill to make.
-It is usually made from the earlier "runs" when the sugar content is highest and daytime temperatures keep the sap cool.
+It is usually made from the earlier runs when the sugar content is highest and daytime temperatures keep the sap cool.
 Grade A-Medium Amber has a richer flavor and Dark Amber, popular for cooking, is even stronger.
 Pure maple syrup contains no additives or preservatives.

 Maple syrup is made into several other products by boiling it beyond the syrup stage in conjunction with other procedures (stirring, cooling) to produce taffy, cream, candy and sugar.
 Nothing is added, the end product is pure maple.
 These products are usually made from the light- and medium-colored syrups.